WHAT’S ACTUALLY IN THERE!

 it’s important to note that all these trendy new oils have very similar properties to the natural oils you can find in your kitchen.

-Just because an oil is from an exotic, remote village, 6000 miles away doesn’t mean it’s potency, nutritious properties and healing elements are all that much different than your run-of-the-mill olive or castor oil.
+Just because an oil is from an exotic, remote village, 6000 miles away doesn’t mean it’s potency, nutritious properties and healing elements are all that much different than your run-of-the-mill coconut, avocado, olive or castor oil.
 It’s always possible to find common oils, close to home, with similar properties …. and they won’t cost $50 an ounce.

 BUT ….
 MOST IMPORTANTLY FOR ANY & EVERY OIL: